Mohammed Mohsin: Bangladesh national team

 Mohsin made his senior international debut during 1976 Bangkok King's Cup, when Bangladesh lost to Malaysia and Thailand "B" team.
 He was also present with the national team, during the 1978 Bangkok Asian Games, which was the first time Bangladesh took part in the Asian Games.
-After finding success with the national youth team as the captain, Mohsin was made the captain of the national team during their game against Afghanistan at the 1980 AFC Asian Cup qualifier, held in Dhaka.
-Moshin also scored against Qatar in the qualifiers, as Bangladesh surprisingly made it to the main competition.
+After finding success with the national youth team as the captain, Mohsin was made the captain of the national team before their game against Afghanistan at the 1980 AFC Asian Cup qualifiers, held in Dhaka.
+Moshin also scored against Qatar in the qualifiers, as Bangladesh surprisingly made it to the main tournament.
 In 1979, he was with the team for the 9th President's Cup in Seoul, South Korea, in preparations for the upcoming Asian Cup.
 Moshin later took part in the first President's Gold Cup in Dhaka in 1981.
-The national team consisting of Selim, Salam Murshedy, Aslam, Kazi Salahuddin, Bhadra, Chunnu & Moshin displayed one of their best performances in country's football history when they lost to much higher ranked North Korea 3-2, during the group stages of the 1980 AFC Asian Cup.
-However, Moshin's international career was soon cut short due to the horrific injury he suffered in 1981, and thus he could not repeat his performances with the youth team in senior level much longer.
+The national team consisting of Selim, Salam Murshedy, Aslam, Kazi Salahuddin, Bhadra, Chunnu & Moshin displayed one of their best performances in country's football history when they lost to much higher ranked North Korea 3–2, during the group stages of the 1980 AFC Asian Cup.
+However, Moshin's international career was soon cut short due to a horrific injury he suffered in 1981, preventing him from replicating his youth team performances at the senior level.